rb9898/CreateProcessAsAdminUser/README.md

 # CreateProcessAsAdminUser
-A library to launch applications with elevated privileges
+A library to launch applications with elevated privileges.
+This works only when an admin user is logged-in the currently interactive user session.

 # Usage
 using ProcessLauncher;